PrincetonUniversity/kaltura_archiver/README.md

 ## Docker

-Build and Docker image and tag it with a name
+Build Docker image and tag it with a name
 ~~~
 docker build --tag IMAGE_NAME .
 ~~~